 Liu H, Huang S. Role of oxysterol binding protein-related proteins in malignant human tumours.
 World J Clin Cases 2019; In press

 Core tip: This review focuses on the oxysterol binding protein-related protein (ORP) family, which has the capacity to accelerate human tumour cell proliferation, migration, and invasion.
 The mechanisms and functions of various ORP proteins are introduced in detail.
-We also questioned the roles exerted by these proteins in malignant tumours.
+We also question the roles exerted by these proteins in malignant tumours.
 We hope that one day, we can finally determine the exact role of the oxysterol-binding protein/ORP protein family in human tumour cells.
 We believe that one day, the ORP family will definitely serve as a potential and clinically significant therapeutic target in cancer patients.

 INTRODUCTION